dice-group/literal-embeddings/README.md

 # literal-embeddings
-Neural Regression with Embeddings for Numeric Attribute ( Literals ) Prediction in Knowledge Graphs
+Official Reposiotry for the paper: Neural Regression with Embeddings for Numeric Attribute ( Literals ) Prediction in Knowledge Graphs

+### Supplementry Materials for the paper
+The file `Appendix_Neural_Regression.pdf` contains all the Appendix contents for the paper.

 ## Installation and Requirements